 My husband Malcolm (aka ‘The Hunk’) and I occasionally have dreams that we believe contain prophetic insights from God.
 I find these dreams have a greater than usual clarity and I awake with a sense of God’s Presence.

-Let’s increase our sense of expectation that God will speak to us through our dreams.
+So, let’s increase our sense of expectation that God will speak to us through our dreams.

 3. Soul Dreams